FFFSchool Refusal

 Such symptoms and behaviors are common among children with separation anxiety disorder.
 The potential long-term effects (anxiety and panic disorder as an adult) are serious for a child who has persistent separation anxiety and does not receive professional assistance.
 The child may also develop serious educational or social problems if their fears and anxiety keep them away from school and friends for an extended period of time.

-When fears persist the parents and child should consult with a qualified mental health professional, who will work with them to develop a plan to immediately return the child to school and other activities.
-New refusal to go to school in the older child or adolescent may be related to peer/social problems (could even be due to being bullied), developing behavioral health concerns, and often requires more intensive evaluation and treatment.
+When fears persist the parents and child should consult with a qualified mental health professional.
+New refusal to go to school in the older child or adolescent may be related to peer/social problems (including bullying) or other behavioral health concerns, and often requires more intensive evaluation and treatment.

 Your child's school should support your family and your treatment provider's plan for successful school attendance through the development of a 504 plan or Individualized Education Plan (IEP).